 Selection criteria: Not Known

-Notification: Eligible applicants will be considered for the Scholarship after the second application deadline on 23 January 2015.
-Applicants who apply for the course at the first deadline of 21 November 2014 will receive a decision about a course place by mid-January 2015 but will not be considered for the Scholarship until the January admissions round has closed.
+Notification: Eligible applicants will be considered for the opportunity after the second application deadline on 23 January 2015.
+Applicants who apply for the course at the first deadline of 21 November 2014 will receive a decision about a course place by mid-January 2015 but will not be considered for the opportunity until the January admissions round has closed.
 Applicants who apply for the January deadline will receive a decision about a course place by mid-March and will be considered for the BOAHR Scholarship at the same time.
-The successful recipient of the BOAHR Scholarship will be notified of the result by the 31 March 2015.
+The successful recipient of the BOAHR support will be notified of the result by the 31 March 2015.
 If you have not heard from us by this date, then your application for an award from this fund has been unsuccessful.
 Due to the volume of applications we receive, we regret that we are unable to contact unsuccessful applicants individually or provide feedback on applications.

 How to Apply: Applicants must submit an application for the Master’s in International Human Rights Law at the University by 23 January 2015 in order to be considered for the BOAHR Scholarship.
 By applying for a place on the course you will automatically be considered for a BOAHR Scholarship if you meet the eligibility requirements.
-You do not need to submit any additional documents specifically for the BOAHR Scholarship and there is no separate scholarship application form.
+You do not need to submit any additional documents specifically for the BOAHR Scholarship and there is no separate application form.

-Scholarship Application Deadline: The application deadline is 23 January 2015.
+Application Deadline: The application deadline is 23 January 2015.